ska-sa/mkat-tango/README.rst

 Weather simulator
 -----------------

-The weather simulator is built using :mod:`mkat_tango.simlib`.
+The weather simulator is built using tango_simlib_ .
 It provides the tango `Weather` device class.
 The weather simulator's behaviour can be modified by attaching a standard `SimControl` class to it.
 The `SimControl` class must run in the same device server instance as the `Weather` class.
 The `SimControl`